eight04/db-to-cloud/README.md

 Start syncing.

 Without calling this function, sending items to `sync.put`, `sync.delete`, etc, has no effect.
-Documents are added to queue only if this function is called.
+Documents are added to the queue only if this function is called.

-After calling this method:

-1. Initialize the cloud.
-2. Load the current state.
-3. Start collecting local changes.
-4. Setup a timer which will pull remote changes from the drive and push local changes to the drive.
+Calling this function also triggers the initial sync.

 ### sync.stop